 The Word of God develops an edification construct of the soul.

 The heart is not encouraged by sympathy.
 The worst thing we can do is to sympathize with people with negative attitudes.
 It will confirm their burgeoning self-pity.

 The best thing we can do for them is to orient them to the promises of God.
 That believer will never become what God wants him to be until he applies truth to adversity.
-Our generation of evangelical Christians go almost anywhere except to the Word of God to resolve their problems.
+Our generation of evangelical Christians goes almost anywhere except to the Word of God to resolve their problems.
 No one but God knows the extent of the problems we have in any case.
 We need to call upon the resources he has given us and apply them to our situation.
-If we do, we will not have to constantly seek sympathy from others.
+If we do, we will not have to seek sympathy from others constantly.
 We will not have to sulk as a victim.
 We will not have to resort to biting everyone’s head off who gets near us.
 We can relax.
 It makes no difference whether people know about our problem; God knows about it.
 He will honor your trust in him.
 We will have an impact that we never knew before.